 Mark B. Taylor, M.D. – Chairman of the Board

 As chairman of the board, Mark spearheads recruitment and strategic planning for growth of the organization.
-PACT was born from Mark’s vision five years ago and brought to life with PACT’s leadership to create an organization in which physicians across specialties could unite in order to preserve private practice in our community.
-PACT and PACT MSO opened its doors in the fall of 2013 and in 2015 opened the PACT Lab.
-He is working on other potential ancillary services.
+PACT was born from Mark’s vision in 2010 and brought to life with PACT’s leadership to create an organization in which physicians across specialties could unite in order to preserve private practice in our community.
+PACT and PACT MSO opened its doors in the fall of 2013.

 Mark graduated from the University of Rochester and simultaneously obtained a master’s degree in gerontology from the University of Chicago.
 He attended medical school at Tufts University, did his residency in internal medicine at the University of Chicago’s Michael Reese Hospital and completed his gastroenterology training at Harvard Medical School’s Beth Israel Hospital.
 He’s been a practicing gastroenterologist in this community for more than 25 years.